Items worth checking out

 Shopping for a new bong can be a challenge, even for the experienced buyer.

-Now that shopping options have expanded past going to your local headshop, it is easy to get overwhelmed and not know where to begin.
-We hope to help you narrow down your many options by giving you a better understanding of what exactly to look when purchasing a new bong.
+Now that shopping options have expanded past going to your local headshop, it is easy to get overwhelmed and not know where to begin when buying a Bong.
+We hope to help you narrow down your many options by giving you a better understanding of what exactly to look for when purchasing a new bong.
 We also have some general tips to help everyone optimize their smoking experience.

 It’s important to start with what makes bongs so popular with smokers.
 Bongs, also known as water pipes, have been used for smoking since the dawn of time.
 When stacked up against the two other most popular smoking methods, joints and pipes, bongs win due to their ability to make the same amount of product go further than other available methods.
 They are also much easier on the throat, due to the cooling effect the water has on the smoke.

 When looking for a new bong, the first thing to consider is what your smoking preferences are.
-For instance, are you looking for a simple, straight to the point experience or would you prefer to watch the smoke travel around through the bong first?
+For instance, are you looking for a simple, straight-to-the-point experience or would you prefer to watch the smoke travel around through the bong first?
 Do you plan on smoking by yourself or will your bong be communal?
 How often do you plan to smoke out of it?
 How much are you looking to spend?
-These are all crucial questions to ask before shopping.
+These are all crucial questions to ask before shopping for your new binger.

 If you’ve looked around, you’ve probably noticed that bongs have a huge range of price tags.
 Less expensive bongs usually start around $20, but there are also bongs that can cost thousands.
 Is there a real difference?

 In most cases, the price reflects the quality of the bong.
 However, with the more expensive bongs, the price is also a reflection of the difficulty level involved with making them.
 Those $1000 pieces are works of art, so you’re paying for the beauty as well as the functionality, such as diamond glass bongs.

 Start by getting realistic with your budget, then narrow it down further by making a list of the features that are most important to you.
 Ultimately, though, a quality bong is an investment.

 When it comes to type, the main choices you’ll be making are with material, shape, and size.
-Learning about the options available with each category, as well as their advantages and disadvantages, will help you make an educated decision when purchasing.
+Learning about the options available with each category of bongs, as well as their advantages and disadvantages, will help you make an educated decision when purchasing.

-Glass is the most popular material bongs are made out of for a reason.
-Glass doesn’t influence the taste of the smoke, so users prefer them for the clean, pure smoking experience.
-Glass also makes it much easier for smokers to monitor the bong for any resin buildup, as well as making it easier to clean when the buildup occurs.
-They also allow for some creative flare, as they are available in a huge range of colors and designs, and can even be customized.
+Borosilicate glass is the most popular material bongs are made out of for a reason.
+Borosilicate glass doesn’t influence the taste of the smoke, so users prefer them for the clean, pure smoking experience.
+Borosilicate glass also makes it much easier for smokers to monitor the bong for any resin build-up, as well as making it easier to clean when the build-up occurs.
+They also allow for some creative flare, as beaker bongs are available in a huge range of colors and designs, and can even be customized.

-There are disadvantages with glass bongs, though.
-Glass bongs have the potential to be expensive, especially when handblown.
+There are disadvantages with borosilicate glass bongs, though.
+Borosilicate thick glass bongs have the potential to be expensive, especially when handblown.
 Handblown bongs may also have small but inconvenient imperfections that can alter how well they function.
-Glass bongs can also be broken more easily than other materials.
+Borosilicate glass bongs can also be broken more easily than other materials.
 If you are looking for a glass bong that is harder to break, consider a diamond glass bong.
 Finally, when purchasing a borosilicate glass bong, look for one with a wider base to help prevent it from tipping over.

 Plastic bongs are another popular choice, mostly due to their generally inexpensive cost.
 They are much more difficult to damage or break than other materials on the market, such as borosilicate glass bongs, which makes them perfect for people who plan on traveling with them.